computervisioneng/dreambooth-stable-diffusion-python-tkinter/README.md

 - Go to S3 and create an S3 bucket.
 - Go to SQS and create a FIFO queue.
 - Go to your queue settings and select the option 'Content-based deduplication'.
-- Create an IAM role and attach the policy **s3_sqs_access.json** from this repository.
+- Create an IAM user and attach the policy **s3_sqs_access.json** from this repository.
-- Create access keys for the access role.
+- Create access keys for the user.

 ### setup Runpod